 2. Improve the Level of Self-Services You are Offering

-When it comes to providing self-service experience to the customers, businesses use various resources including a full-fledged knowledge base.
+When it comes to providing self-service experience to the customers, businesses use various resources including a full-fledged knowledge base tool.
 But setting up a good knowledge base is not enough.
 You need to update and enhance your knowledge base regularly.
 Besides all these, you need to take care of the placement of your knowledge base.

 For example, say if you are a survey service provider and customers visit at your Net Promoter Score page.
 So, to reduce their efforts experience, you can either put the NPS knowledge base at the bottom of the page or you can also put some FAQs related to it.
 This helps your customers or visitors to understand your business and services without investing more effort.